skaven81/puppet/modules/nsswitch/README.md

 should manage the standard 15 databases NSS supports, plus the `sudo` entry respected by sudo since the 1.7.0 release.

+### Updated for Puppet 4 - No Puppet 3 Compatibility

+The 2.x series of this module officially adopts the Puppet 4 parser syntax and other new Puppet features.
+The 2.x series will no longer work with Puppet 3 or earlier.
+One benefit is the removal of dependency the `trlinkin-validate_multi` module.

 ### Defaults

-Currently this module has support for EL based Linux distributions, Fedora, Ubuntu, and Gentoo.
+Currently this module has support for EL based Linux distributions, Fedora, Debian/Ubuntu, and Gentoo.
 This module by default will create a basic nsswitch.conf that uses defaults derived from what the distribution uses in the nsswitch.conf file on fresh install.
 These defaults have been verified on the mentioned distributions by the kindness and diligence of